 The Waihora/Lake Ellesmere area is very important in terms of New Zealand's geological and cultural heritage as well as for its fish and bird habitat and recreational opportunities.
-Over a Lake E and fi Spit, a The bu and fe volcar tapers the la

 Over a period of approximately 5000 years, Waihora/ Lake Ellesmere became first a bay, then an estuary and finally a lake, enclosed by the distinctive Kaitorete Spit, a long, narrow barrier of sand and shingle.